MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 - When msExchRemoteRecipientType is set to 8 (DeprovisionMailbox), for on-premises MailUsers that are migrated to the target tenant, the proxy scrubbing logic in Azure will remove non-owned domains and reset the primarySMTP to an owned domain.
 By clearing msExchRemoteRecipientType in the on-premises MailUser, the proxy scrub logic no longer applies.

-  - Below is the full set of current service plans that include Exchange Online.
+Below is the full set of current service plans that include Exchange Online:

 | Name                                             |
 | ------------------------------------------------ |